SolaceProducts/terraform-provider-solacebroker/docs/resources/dmr_cluster_link.md

   remote_node_name|x||
   A SEMP client authorized with a minimum access scope/level of "global/read-only" is required to perform this operation.
   This has been available since SEMP API version 2.11.
+  The import identifier for this resource is {dmrClusterName}/{remoteNodeName}, where {&lt;attribute&gt;} represents the value of the attribute and it must be URL-encoded.
 ---

 # solacebroker_dmr_cluster_link (Resource)